 The Office of Continuing Education and Graduate Studies also can help employers develop the programs they need to keep their employees at the forefront of their fields.
-Programs can be industry specific and can be offered on-campus or at the employer's location..
-For more information on developing a customized training program, contact Joann Kowalski, Director of Recruitment and Programs, Office of Continuing Education and Graduate Studies, at (607) 735-1825 or jkowalski@elmira.edu.
+Programs can be industry specific and can be offered on-campus or at the employer's location.
+For more information on developing a customized training program, contact Joann Kowalski, Director of Continuing Education and Graduate Studies, at (607) 735-1825 or jkowalski@elmira.edu.